Pork Belly Tsukemen Noodles (かんたん煮豚のつけ麺; kantan nibuta no tsukemen)

 Rice & Noodles

-Calorie count is per serving and includes the dipping sauce
+Calorie count is per serving (including dipping soup).

 - 120 g pork belly (thinly sliced)